codinginbarn/Spin-Wheel-for-Discount/README.md

 So, the '50% discount', '40% discount', and '30% discount' rewards are now less likely to be selected compared to the other rewards.

 You can further adjust the `weight` values to fine-tune the probabilities as per your requirements.
 Just remember that the sum of all `weight` values should be greater than 0, and the higher the `weight` value, the more likely the reward will be selected.

+###NOTE: there is a version without localstorage and allows unlimited spins: discount-wheel.html with js/wheel_no_storage.js

 ##Brought to you by https://discountplr.com